 Role Assignment and Change of Roles

 Volunteers are placed in roles by the Volunteer Manager having already indicated where they wish to work.
 They may request a change in roles up until two weeks prior to the Airshow.
-If a volunteer elects to be re-assigned, the volunteer must apply for the volunteer position and receive all appropriate briefing.
+If a volunteer elects to be re-assigned, the volunteer must apply for the volunteer position and receive the appropriate briefing.

 Work Requirement and Briefing

 Volunteers agree to commit to a minimum number of hours of work over one Airshow and may elect to renew their volunteer agreement with Warbirds for the next Airshow.
 All volunteers must partake in a briefing or training prior to the Airshow as part of their volunteer service with Warbirds.

 Feedback, Evaluation, Recognition

 Volunteers receive periodic feedback from the Volunteer Manager and have an opportunity to provide feedback to Warbirds at the end of each Airshow.
 Warbirds Management may recognise outstanding volunteers at our Sunday night function.

 Volunteers are expected to follow rules of conduct that will protect the interests and safety of all volunteers, staff and Warbirds.
 Volunteers should comply with lawful and/or reasonable direction, instructions and policies and maintain the confidentiality of any information obtained while volunteering and observe safety procedures including: